Unlock the Power of Canned Tuna: Nutrition & Benefits Revealed

 Is Canned Tuna Safe?

 One of the major concerns with seafood is mercury content.
-However, canned light tuna is listed among the five most common “low mercury” fish by the FDA.
+However, canned light tuna is listed among the five most common “low mercury” fish.
 Pregnant and breastfeeding individuals can safely consume low mercury seafood, such as canned light tuna.

 Recommended Intake and Recipes